KushBlazingJudah/website/thoughts.md

 Remember, they may not necessarily agree with your thoughts and views, and I've tried to separate them into appropriate topics that you can skim through.

-It was late when I wrote most of this, sorry if it's too incomprehensible or incoherent.

 ## Politics

 - Just stop caring.